Dr. Ginger Bratzel discusses the correct dental marketing strategy to catch more new dental patients.

 You have to have the “right bait” or the right message in the right place to connect with your prospect.

-Quick exercise: Have a little brainstorming session with your team to determine where this type of people may be and what they want.
+Quick exercise: Have a little brainstorming session with your team to determine where this type of person may be and what they want.

 Remember, increasing your new patients and growing your practice is just like fishing for that prize catch.